grebmann1/cta-cheat-sheet/Documentation/Core/Flows.md

 - Max Scheduled Path triggered flow in 24h:  250k OR number of user licenses x 200
 - Paused Flow: 50k

+It's possible to increase the limits by buying an `Flow Entitlement Add-on`.